yuenalaw/languageappreport/main.typ

 Fourth, is output.
 Outputting is important because this is where we use the new words in different contexts.
 We can start to use the words in sentences that have a personal relation to us, reinforcing the words in our minds.
 Playing with the words in our minds also lets us deepen connections with words in that context, helping us draw links between words and start speaking fluently.

+== Analogical thinking

 To further investigate the importance of creating analogies in our brain, a study @APHT explored how analogical processes in human thinking and learning improved a person’s learning relational retrieval and transfer.

 The paper focuses on mapping.
-Simplified, two situations or concepts are aligned to find commonalities and make inferences between them @MOAL.
+In simplified terms, two situations or concepts are aligned to find commonalities and make inferences between them @MOAL.
 This theory was previously studied in a paper published in 1890 @TCM, which aimed to create a Structure-Mapping Engine (SME), a cognitive simulation for analogical matching.
 There are two important aspects; support, which measures how much an inference is based on the analogy you are making (where more support from the analogy is better) and extrapolation, measuring how much your inferences goes beyond what the analogy directly provides.

 Only after mapping does ‘directionality’ emerge, where the meat of the understanding takes place as we explore the analogy further.
 An example given from paper @MOAL is the word 'jail'.
 A similar word could be 'prison'.
 An analogy could be 'job'.
 Thus, if the learner was learning 'jail', instead of just showing them the word countless times, we can ask them to generate metaphors with the word and talk about their experiences or feelings with that word.